5 Benefits of Pursuing Nursing as a Second Degree

 Jordan’s Experience

 Overall, Jordan says her experience in the program has been excellent.
-“I have really enjoyed all of my clinicals.”
+“I have enjoyed all of my clinicals.”
 She did mention, however, that applying any skill for the first time during clinicals made her nervous.
-“The first time I had to give a shot, I was afraid of messing up.
-But my instructor was really supportive and boosted my confidence significantly.”
+“The first time I had to give a shot, I feared messing up.
+But my instructor was supportive and boosted my confidence significantly.”

-If you want to know more about clinicals, see what you should expect going into your nursing school clinical rotations.
+If you want to know more about clinicals, see what you should expect in your nursing school clinical rotations.

-Take Note: While some students choose to work part-time during their 16 months in the ABSN program, the Leighton School of Nursing advises ABSN students to focus solely on their education, given the time and commitment required to complete the accelerated nursing program successfully.
+Take note that while some students choose to work part-time during their 16 months in the ABSN program, the Leighton School of Nursing advises ABSN students to focus solely on their education, given the time and commitment required to complete the accelerated nursing program successfully.

 Ready to Pursue Nursing as a Second-Degree Student?

-If you have a non-nursing bachelor’s degree and are interested in learning more about our ABSN program in Indianapolis, Nashville, or Oklahoma City, contact our admissions team today!
-They’ll help you take the next step in your future career.
+If you have a non-nursing bachelor’s degree and are interested in learning more about our ABSN program in Indianapolis or Nashville, contact our admissions team today.
+They’ll reach out to begin the conversation and help you take the next step in your future career.